-This step is only performed once, as the console gets the list of data sources configured in the service upon each connection.
+This step is only performed once.
+The console gets the list of data sources configured in the service with each connection.

-From the Client Manager data source page, click on the +Add button in the menu bar at the top of the page.
+From the Client Manager data source page, click +Add in the menu bar at the top of the page.
 The drop-down will have the following options:

-When upgrading from an older installation, which was using the service.
-The update can be done with the options below:
+When upgrading from an older installation that was using the service, the update can be done with either of these options:

-Install the new the software using the same working directory as the older version (this will only work if you are upgrading from version 6.2 SP1 or newer).
+Install the new the software using the same working directory as the older version (applies only to an upgrade from version 6.2 SP1 or newer).
 Start the service, and add the Client Manager(s) to the Administrative Console.